buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcProjectionElementTypeEnum.md

 # IfcProjectionElementTypeEnum

-This enumeration defines the basic types of projection elements.
+This enumeration defines the basic types of projection elements.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items